darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ## 3 Way Table
-Looking at the table of the motives, actor type and event type we can see that a lot of the attacks have a financial motive.
-With it being the combination with the greatest distribution further analyisis could reveal more on why.
+Looking at the table of the motives, actor type, and event type we can see that a lot of the attacks have a financial motive.
+With it being the combination with the greatest distribution further analysis could reveal more on why.
 Or perhaps show when this became an issue or if it always was an issue.
-Protest-hacktivist and Undetermined-Criminal would be the other groups that have a good amount of a distribution among the attacks.
+Protest hacktivists and Undetermined-Criminals would be the other groups that have a good amount of distribution among the attacks.
 Although it doesn’t have the same levels of distribution these are also areas that can show more information.

 ```r
 ggplot(df, aes(x = (event_type))) +